 Depending on your chosen method of teaching singing as well as the level you wish to teach, there are several qualifications you may need.

-What’s the simplest route into singing tutoring jobs?
+What’s the simplest route into teaching singing?

-Teaching as a Private Tutor
+Teaching as a Private Tutor.

 There is no legal obligation when it comes to your qualifications if you decide to become a one to one in home singing teacher.